 Become a skilled agriculture worker with the Certificate III in Agriculture.
-You'll learn core skills in animal nutrition and care, plan and crop health, fencing construction, and production record keeping.
+Students will learn core skills in animal nutrition and care, plan and crop health, fencing construction, and production record keeping.

 Studying during COVID-19 Restrictions

-This course prepares you to work across different industry sectors.
-Roles you may be eligible for include:
+This course prepares students to work across different industry sectors.
+Roles participants may be eligible for include:

 - Senior Farmhand (Sheep and Wool)